kpassapk/blog/content/posts/happyapi-temporal.md

 to do.
 We may want to delete the auth request, or update it with a `status` that will be helpful later on.

-(NB: "state" or "status" database columns are tells: they are dead giveaways that the model in question is acting as workflow state, as opposed to an application model.)
+(_NB: "status" database columns are tells: they give away that the model in question is acting as workflow state, as opposed to an application model._)

 We might also define functions like `create-auth-request` and `create-auth` to create or wrap up the process, and a `cleanup-auth-requests` to periodically handle incomplete requests.
 These functions,